Jimmy-Abualdenien/IFC-to-RDF-converter/README.md

 ## IFC-to-RDF conversion

 This projects provides you with an IFC-to-RDF conversion service.
-The converter can be accessed in two possible ways: using a commandline tool (written in Java) or using a RESTful Web interface (see also the [wiki](https://github.com/mmlab/IFC-to-RDF-converter/wiki/Interfaces)).
+The converter can be accessed in a number of ways: using a commandline tool (written in Java), using a RESTful Web interface, or using a Graphical User Interface (GUI).

+# Using the command line interface

+# Using a RESTful Web Interface

+# Using the GUI